kun0304/ring/README.md

 Contributions to improve the algorithm are welcome.
 Please fork the repository, make your changes, and submit a pull request.

-## License

-This project is released under the MIT License - see [LICENSE.md](LICENSE.md) for details.

 ## Acknowledgments

 This work has been significantly aided by the code and methods developed in the following research articles: